 - Layering capabilities

 If sweatpants and hiking pants had a baby, the Coalatree Trailhead pants ($89) would be it.
 They’re undeniably comfortable and trail-ready.
 Oh, and did we mention they also look great?
-The eco-friendly DWR finish repels water and keeps stains at bay.
+The eco-friendly DWR finish repels water and keeps stains at bay as well.

-Another fantastic surprise is that these are anti-microbial — reducing their need for frequent washings!
-The four-way stretch allowed us to scramble, climb, and lounge fully.
+Another fantastic surprise is that these are anti-microbial — reducing their need for frequent washings.
+The four-way stretch allowed us to scramble, climb, and lounge without restriction.
 And the ripstop nylon proved impressively durable and tear-resistant.

 Also earning high marks for breathability, these will surely become a favorite pair of hiking pants for summer.
 They’re also available in a slim-fit design.

-The one pesky thing we noticed on these pants was the ankle ties — they had a tendency to come undone if not carefully tied.
-We would have preferred ankles to have either drawcord, an elastic ankle, or the option to roll them up and fasten in place.
+The one pesky thing we noticed on these pants was the ankle ties.
+They had a tendency to come undone if not carefully tied.
+We would have preferred ankles to have either drawcord, an elastic ankle, or the option to roll them up and fasten them in place.

 Despite the strings attached, the Coalatree Trailhead pants strike a great balance of all-day leisurewear with maximum comfort and functionality for tackling all the hiking trails on your summer bucket list.